ginsterbusch/mastodon-embed/readme.txt

 * Optional manual cache refresh option via shortcode attribute
 * improved debugging (WP_DEBUG + extended constants)
 * Force URL scheme attribute ('force_scheme') to further improve SSL only vs. unencrypted http-only sites (ie. fun with SSL enforcement in WP ;))
-* Center on a specific toot in a conversation ('center'); enabled by default
+* Center on a specific toot in a conversation (disable with 'no_center'); requires the direct embedding feature being enabled (parameter 'no_iframe')

+= Work in progress =

+* Auto-Embed: An oEmbed-like embedding option (ie. just drop the URL into your post and its being automagickally turned into a proper Mastodon status embed)

 = Future plans =

-* Create an oEmbed-like embedding option (ie. just drop the URL into your post and its being automagickally turned into a proper Mastodon status embed)
+* Optionally use the regular Mastodon API to retrieve toots (requires a working mastodon user account)
 * Maybe a settings page or a custom config file
 * Shortcode insertion via a nice user interface in the editor
 * Properly implemented shortcode asset loading via a separate class / plugin